 Surgery and postoperative immobility increases the risk of blood clots forming in your legs.
-Blood clots can cause pain and swelling, and may travel to other parts of your body, such as your lungs.
+Blood clots can cause pain and swelling and may travel to other parts of your body such as your lungs.

-Be sure your surgeon knows if you or a family member has a history of blood clots, or problems with varicose veins or leg swelling.
-For some operations, blood thinners or compression devices for your legs are used to help prevent blood clots.
+Be sure your surgeon knows if you or a family member has a history of blood clots or problems with varicose veins or leg swelling.
+Compression stockings will be used after surgery to help prevent blood clots.